Joseph Alphonse McNicholas: Auxiliary Bishop of St. Louis

 On January 31, 1969, McNicholas was appointed as an auxiliary bishop of St. Louis and titular bishop of Scala by Pope Paul VI.
 He received his episcopal consecration at the Cathedral of Saint Louis in St. Louis on March 25, 1969, from Cardinal John Carberry, with Archbishop Leo Byrne and Bishop Charles Helmsing serving as co-consecrators.As auxiliary bishop, McNicholas also served as pastor of the Old Cathedral of St. Louis Parish, and was active in social welfare and youth programs.

 Bishop of Springfield in Illinois

 Pope Paul VI appointed McNicholas as bishop of Springfield in Illinois on July 22, 1975.He was installed by Cardinal John Cody on September 3, 1975.
-He became personally acquainted with the diocese by launching a visitation of churches, missions, schools, hospitals, the orphanage, and homes for senior citizens.
+He launched a visitation of churches, missions, schools, hospitals, the orphanage, and homes for senior citizens.
 He hosted the first Midwest Regional Meeting of the St. Vincent de Paul Society to be held in downstate Illinois, and in 1978 appointed the first nun to the position of superintendent of Catholic schools.
 He also renamed the diocesan newspaper as Time and Eternity.

 Joseph McNicholas died on April 17, 1983, from a heart attack at age 60.